akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 15 — First Court Exposure (November 1114)

-The weeks that followed were a blur of new faces, new rules, and new ways of falling wrong.

-Beatrice returned to court at Godfrey's side, uncertain what she was supposed to do or be.
-The first day, she wore her best gown—the same one she'd worn to the hall—and immediately felt its plainness among the silks and linens of the court ladies.

-Lady Margaret appeared at her elbow within the hour.
-A woman of perhaps thirty, with steady eyes and a voice that carried no judgment.

-"The Queen thought you might need guidance.
-I am to help with… whatever needs helping."

-Beatrice was wary.
-"The Queen?"

-Almost smiling.
-"She has her reasons.
-Come.
-Let's start with who to curtsey to and who to simply nod at.
-It's more complicated than you'd think."

----

-That first week, Beatrice met the half-sisters.

-Alice was the elder—twenty-one, dark-haired, with a smile that never reached her eyes.
-Adela was nineteen, fairer, quicker to laugh, but the laughter was often at someone's expense.

-Alice curtsied with exaggerated grace.
-"The goose girl.
-We've heard so much."

-Adela giggled.
-"Does she sleep in the barn?"

-Beatrice, who had slept in the barn plenty of times during kidding season, blinked.

-"No. The hall has a chamber.
-It's small, but warm."

-The sisters exchanged a glance.
-Beatrice had missed the insult entirely.
-Lady Margaret, watching from across the room, hid a smile.

-*She'll do well here*, Margaret thought. *Not because she's clever—though she is.
-Because she's herself.*

----

-The first formal dinner was a disaster.

-Beatrice sat near the foot of the table, surrounded by ladies who spoke over her and around her as if she weren't there.
-The array of knives and spoons was bewildering.
-She reached for the wrong one—a fish knife for the meat course—and a titter ran down the table.

-Lady Margaret quietly, from beside her: "The other one.
-The broader blade."

-Beatrice switched, face burning.
-Across the hall, Alice whispered something to Adela.
-Both laughed.

-Godfrey, seated far above, caught her eye.
-He didn't smile.
-Didn't wave.
-Just… looked.
-And somehow, that was enough.

----

-The wine spill happened three days later.

-Beatrice was crossing the hall when Adela "accidentally" collided with her, sending a cup of red wine down the front of Beatrice's only good gown.

-Adela loudly: "Oh!
-I'm so sorry—how clumsy of me—"

-Beatrice stood there, wine dripping onto the rushes, fighting the urge to cry.

-Alice sweetly: "Perhaps she should change.
-Oh, but she hasn't another gown, has she?"

-Lady Margaret appeared with cloths and a steadying hand.

-Low: "Don't react.
-That's what they want."

-Beatrice didn't react.
-She let Margaret clean what could be cleaned, changed into a plain kirtle borrowed from a maid, and returned to the hall as if nothing had happened.

-But Queen Matilda, watching from the high table, noted the set of Beatrice's jaw.
-Noted the way she didn't look at the sisters.
-Noted the dignity.

-*Interesting*, the Queen thought. *She learns.*

----

-## Chapter 16 — Stanwey Interlude (Mid-November 1114)
+## Chapter 15 — Stanwey Interlude (Mid-November 1114)

-Godfrey visited Stanwey whenever he could slip away from court—a day here, an afternoon there.
+So it was that Godfrey visited Stanwey whenever he could slip away from court at Rockingham Castle—a day here, an afternoon there.
 He helped with the manor in small ways: mending a hinge, checking stores, carrying wood.

 Harold watched him work.

-To Beatrice, quietly: "He doesn't have to do this."
+He spoke quietly to Beatrice: "The lad doesn't have to do this, you know."

-"I know."
+"Yes, father."

-"That's why it matters."
+"That's why it matters, daughter."

 ---